Sameer50302/image-slider/README.md

 It always display the first image when the page loads.
 Allowusers to click on "Next" and "Previous" buttons to navigate through the images.
  Loopbacktothe first image after reaching the last one.
+I also included a video as a background so the website looks cool and different I also inculded a animation using 'clip-path' css property in automatic and manual transition